eclipse/eclipsefuro/furops/README.md

 **string** will treat your input as a string.

+**stringlist** will treat your input as a comma seprarated list of strings.
+The value in the template is a trimmed []string.

 **number** will treat your input as a number (float 64).

 **directory** will give you a autocompletion assistant for a path. "./" is used as a starting point, if no default expression was given.